 Eyelevel welcomes 4 emerging artists as our 2021 HEAT WAVES residents.
 Each artist will be in residence for 2 weeks during the months of June and July, each taking over Eyelevel's Instagram Account for a portion of their residency.
-Join us online on August 12th for an informal panel where each of the artists will talk about their work and maybe even show us what they did during their time in-residence.
+Join us at 2482 Maynard St on August 19th from 6-8PM for an informal panel, where each of the artists will talk about their work and maybe even show us what they did during their time in-residence!

 Eyelevel would like to extend a special thank-you to Wonder'neath Art Society and 2482 Maynard Street for their support of this project, and for providing wheelchair-accessible studio space for the artists to make use of during their residency.